billhu1996/SynologySwitch/README.md

 - wake up (wake-on-lan has to be active) your diskstation
 - shutdown your diskstation

+### Two factor authentification (2FA)

+This plugin does not support 2FA.
+If you have enabled 2FA, consider creating another account without 2FA.

 ## Issues

 Please double check your config.json before opening an issue.